franciskim/sairen/docs/quickstart.rst

     ``PUT`` or ``CALL`` for options

-The best way to find instrument details is in TWS itself.
+The best way to find instrument (contract) details is in TWS itself.
 Right click an empty spot in Favorites Monitor, type in the search term, choose the instrument you want.
 When you have the instrument in Favorites, right-click and choose Contract Info > Description.